 iv Licensing considerations

-Most municipalities in Canada, including major cities such as Toronto, will require hotel operators to obtain municipal licenses to operate hotels and serve food or beverages.
+Most municipalities in Canada, including major cities such as Toronto, will require hotel operators to obtain municipal licences to operate hotels and serve food or beverages.

 Hotel leases in Canada now typically arise in the context of smaller hotels, lower-profile secondary market locations and downmarket brands; most larger international brands active in the Canadian marketplace moved away from hotel leases to hotel management and franchise agreements many years ago, as they had a strong preference to better allocate operational risks that are essentially passed through to the brand if a hotel lease structure is employed.

-Though provisions in hotel leases may vary significantly, the following is a list of some typical provisions:
+Though provisions in hotel leases may vary significantly, the following is a listing of some typical provisions.

 Typically, there is a base rent payable by the tenant that may increase gradually over the term.
 Sometimes, this is coupled with an obligation for the tenant to pay as percentage rent a specified portion of revenue or net operating income to the landlord as well.
 In unusual circumstances no base rent is payable and rent is calculated solely on the basis of revenue or net operating income, but, as this creates significant risk for the landlord in the event of poor hotel performance, it is not favoured and is rarely seen because landlords typically prefer a more stable income stream.

 Unlike with many commercial leases in Canada, it is not uncommon for hotel leases to have initial terms of 10 years or more, with the tenant having the right to renew or extend the lease for additional terms.
 In some provinces, land transfer tax is payable if the tenant wishes to register the hotel lease or evidence of the hotel lease in the applicable land titles office and the term (including renewals) exceeds a minimum length.
 Such registration may be desirable or even required for the tenant's financing purposes.